PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

   def test_addition():
       assert 2 + 2 == 4, "Addition is broken.
 Reinstall universe and reboot."

+When `assert` statements raise an `AssertionError`, pytest will display the value of the expressions in `assert` statements.
+In cases where

-Pytest should display the value of each expression in `assert` statements.
+Pytest display the value of each expression in `assert` statements, so for simul.

 To make the error statement easier to read, the values of variables can be included in the error message by using `f-strings
 <https://www.python.org/dev/peps/pep-0498/>`_.